MoserMichael/kwargsverify/README.md

 ```
 The constructor has two arguments ```required``` receives the definition for mandatory parameters passed via kwargs, ```opt``` receives definitions of optional parameters.
 An errror is triggered, if an actual parameter in kwargs does not appear in any of these definitions.]
-The constructor also has an optional ```sanitize_db``` parameter, if set to True then this will removes all ap ' and " characters.

 Each allowed parameter name appears as a key in the dictionary arguments.
 The value of the entry defines the actual validation/sanitation.
 A type value will check, if the supplied argument is of the requested type